codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 The diagram above shows a full Continuous Integration pipeline for the sample application.
 Starting from left to right the critical path is:

-1. Codefresh connects to GitHub and checks out the source code of the application
+1. Codefresh connects to GitHub and checks out the source code of the application.
-1. Codefresh uses the Dockerfile of the application to create a Docker image
+1. Codefresh uses the Dockerfile of the application to create a Docker image.
 1. Unit tests are run in the same Docker image to verify the correctness of the code
-1. The Docker image is stored in the internal Codefresh Registry
+1. The Docker image is stored in the internal Codefresh Registry.
-1. The Docker image is pushed to a Docker registry
+1. The Docker image is pushed to a Docker registry.

 The sample application that we are using is a [Python/Flask](https://www.palletsprojects.com/p/flask/) project with the following key points

- * It already has its own [Dockerfile](https://github.com/codefresh-contrib/python-flask-sample-app/blob/master/Dockerfile) in the root of the repository
+ * It already has its own [Dockerfile](https://github.com/codefresh-contrib/python-flask-sample-app/blob/master/Dockerfile) in the root of the repository.
- * It has unit tests
+ * It has unit tests.

 ## Creating a Docker Image